Lessons from the Argentine Perspective

 Argentina took more than 36 months from the default to make its first restructuring offer, launched on 14 January 2005 (the First Offer), to voluntarily restructure more than US$81.8 billion of sovereign foreign debt represented by more than 150 securities issued in several currencies and jurisdictions and subject to different applicable laws (the defaulted securities).

-The First Offer consisted of a list of new securities, including par bonds due December 2038, discount bonds due December 2033, quasi-par bonds due December 2045 and GDP-linked securities with expiry in December 2035 (the New Securities).
+The First Offer consisted of a list of new securities, including par bonds due in December 2038, discount bonds due in December 2033, quasi-par bonds due in December 2045 and securities linked to gross domestic product that mature in December 2035 (the New Securities).

 The RUFO clause

 As an incentive to participate in the offer, the New Securities included a ‘right upon future offers’ (the RUFO clause) covenant (that constituted a ‘reserved matter’ under the trust indenture) by which if on or before 31 December 2014 Argentina made an offer to the outstanding defaulted securities not tendered in the First Offer, then the holders of the New Securities would have the right to exchange their New Securities for the consideration offered by Argentina in the new offer.